 An active member of the legal community, Mark serves as the Vice-President of the Tennessee Trial Lawyers’ Association (having formerly served as a Board Member as well as Secretary/Treasurer of the organization.
 Mark has also served on the Tennessee Bar Association Continuing Legal Education Committee (Co-Chair), Nashville Bar Association YLD Board of Directors, and the Editorial Board of the Nashville Bar Journal.
 On the national level, in the summer of 2015, Mark was appointed Chair of the American Association for Justice (AAJ) Public Education Committee and Member of the AAJ Public Affairs Committee.
 The Public Education Committee works on initiatives promoting knowledge of America’s civil justice system and trial bar mission.
 The Public Affairs Committee gives advice on policy options, tactics, and strategies with regard to trial lawyer matters.

 Mark and his co-authors recently updated their acclaimed book, Litigating International Torts In United States Courts (Thomson Reuters West, 2017 ed.), a practical resource for legal practitioners and judges.
 Mark also regularly blogs on legal issues and issues of the day for trusted online legal publications and organizations.
 He has also published a number of articles in journals, including articles in the national publications TRIAL Magazine and The Trial Lawyer on holding foreign companies accountable for injuries they cause in the U.S., and is on the Law360 Product Liability Editorial Advisory Board, providing feedback on Law360’s news coverage of the legal world, including case updates, policy developments, attorney information, litigation facts, and trends in various industries.

 Mark is a frequent speaker at legal seminars nationwide on a variety of civil litigation topics.
-He has also been cited by top-tier media outlets including The New York Times, Forbes, The Washington Post, NPR’s Morning Edition, The Associated Press, CNN, Fox News, CBS This Morning, and MSNBC.
+He has also been cited by top-tier media outlets including The New York Times, Forbes, The Washington Post, NPR’s Morning Edition, The Associated Press, CNN, CBS This Morning, and MSNBC.
 Recently, Mark acted as legal analyst for a series of articles in The Tennessean regarding a nationally-significant privacy trial based on illegal videos taken of a woman in a Nashville hotel by another hotel guest and distributed on the internet, leading to a $55 million jury verdict for the plaintiff.